-• General Development - guiding the development of safe, efficient, economic, environmentally sustainable, and compatible land use patterns
+- General Development guiding the development of safe, efficient, economic, environmentally sustainable, and compatible land use patterns - Agriculture prime agricultural land and viable lower class land should be maintained for sustainable and environmentally sound agricultural use and development.

-- Agriculture prime agricultural land and viable lower class land should be maintained for sustainable and environmentally sound agricultural use and development. - Renewable Resources environmentally sound economic development should be encouraged based on the protection, management, production, and sustainable use of renewable resources. - Water and Shoreland development should complement the sustainability of waterways, waterbodies, shoreland and groundwater having major environmental, economic, recreational or cultural significance. - Recreational Resources economically sustainable and environmentally sound recreational development shall be encouraged, particularly on high quality recreation lands and in areas of high demand such as large Urban Centres.
-Such development shall be healthy, safe, and protect the public from un-necessary costs.
+- Renewable Resources environmentally sound economic development should be encouraged based on the protection, management, production, and sustainable use of renewable resources. - Water and Shoreland development should complement the sustainability of waterways, riparian areas, waterbodies, shoreland and groundwater having major environmental, economic, recreational or cultural significance. - Recreational Resources economically sustainable and environmentally sound recreational development shall be encouraged, particularly on high quality recreation lands and in areas of high demand such as large Urban Centres.
+Such development shall be healthy, safe, and protect the public from unnecessary costs but whereas the development will not exceed the land's capability to sustain such development activity/use.
 An existing recreational development of local, regional, or provincial significance shall be protected from land uses which may detract from the social and economic opportunities that the existing recreational development affords. - Natural Feature and Heritage Resources significant natural features and heritage resources, and areas required to sustain threatened or endangered plants and animals, shall be protected. - Flooding and Erosion the development of lands subject to significant flooding, erosion or bank instability should be sustainable, minimizing risks to health, the environment and land uses. - Provincial Highways lands in the vicinity of existing or proposed provincial highways shall be planned to complement the highway system's function as an important component of Manitoba's sustainable development policies; to minimize environmental impacts attributed to highway operations; and to protect the public investment in highways from development which may jeopardize their safe and economical operation or the implementation of improves which enhance safe operation. - Mineral Resources economically valuable mineral and oil and gas resources shall be protected from land uses that would restrict mineral and oil and gas exploration and development.
 Ongoing and future development of the province's mineral and oil and gas resources shall be encouraged.